 So the transformation point will be the upper-left corner, which means that it'll scale from this point, preventing it from moving:

-property is set to a certain value..
+property to a specific value.

 The Hexlet support team or other students will answer you.